segunak/SegunAkinyemi.com/docs/_posts/2024-11-17-stem-workshop-copilot-suno-generative-ai-music.md

 ## Facilitation Resources

 If you're looking for more tangible resources for running this workshop, look no further.
 A full facilitator's guide and accompanying presentation can be found below.
-If you're interested in running this workshop yourself, these resource should get you started!
+If you're interested in running this workshop yourself, these resources should get you started!

-<iframe src="https://1drv.ms/p/c/750d396c5cadcebd/IQRspUxu3WgnQKDoq7IzD2zZAeIAZHQTr8aLI0PHFmWRQ2E?em=2&amp;wdAr=1.7777777777777777" width="100%" height="500px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>
+<iframe src="https://1drv.ms/w/c/750d396c5cadcebd/IQT94XikKGuQRpPh1KoLzHp0ASs4NmV0vnsS3dj935_Huy0?em=2&amp;wdEmbedCode=0" width="100%" height="500px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> document, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>

 ---

-<iframe src="https://1drv.ms/w/c/750d396c5cadcebd/IQT94XikKGuQRpPh1KoLzHp0ASs4NmV0vnsS3dj935_Huy0?em=2&amp;wdEmbedCode=0" width="100%" height="500px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> document, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>
+<iframe src="https://1drv.ms/p/c/750d396c5cadcebd/IQRspUxu3WgnQKDoq7IzD2zZAeIAZHQTr8aLI0PHFmWRQ2E?em=2&amp;wdAr=1.7777777777777777" width="100%" height="500px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>